 Yoga may be great for some children to center themselves, but others may find peace in playing a musical instrument, being active or creating art.
 Find out what your child is interested in and encourage them to follow that passion.
 One of the best ways you can support your child’s mental health is allowing them to express themselves.

 If a young child is struggling with the above areas, it may be time for a mental health assessment.
 University Behavioral Center is open 24/7 and offers no-cost and confidential assessments for ages 5 and older.
 UBC offers inpatient mental health care to stabilize those in crisis and set up an aftercare plan to maintain their mental health after discharge.
-If a loved one is struggling with mental health we are just a phone call away, 407-281-7000.
+If a loved one is struggling with mental health, we are just a phone call away at 407-281-7000.